The Characteristics of Moribana

 Moribana uses a shallow container and a kenzan, a holder with many sharp points into which flowers are inserted.
 The big feature of moribana is the broad expanse of natural-looking shapes and a mound of beautiful flowers.

-While the heika style was developed many centuries ago and has a lot of rules, moribana is only about a hundred years old and is not as fussy.
-Western flowers can be used, for instance, and the arranged flowers may be placed in Western-style rooms and entranceways--not just in the tokonoma, the alcove of traditional Japanese-style rooms.
+While the heika style was developed many centuries ago and has a lot of rules, moribana has only been around since the Meiji period (1868–1912) and is a relatively free style.
+Western flowers can be used, for instance, and the arranged flowers may be placed in Western-style rooms and entranceways — not just in the tokonoma, the alcove of traditional Japanese-style rooms.

 Each school defines its own fundamental forms, and specifies guidelines for the key lengths and angles of branches to be used for each form.
 Here, we will introduce one example of a moribana arrangement using the chokuritsu (upright) form used at the Ohara School.